You may not think of your car as your greatest liability, but it can be.

 Personal liability can deplete your current assets and what you are able to leave behind to support your loved ones.
 So if you own a vehicle, and especially if you are a parent, think carefully before you lend your car to someone.

 Not all laws that affect your estate are obvious ones.
 Contact an experienced estate and probate lawyer to make sure you know how to protect your assets and your loved ones.

 Estate Planning attorney Samantha J. Fitzgerald

 Estate planning is more than just property division.
 It provides protection for your loved ones and peace of mind for you.
-At the Law Offices of Samantha J. Fitzgerald, we work hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
-When you work with the estate planning attorneys at the Law Offices of Samantha J. Fitzgerald, you get more than just an estate plan: you get peace of mind.
+At SJF Law Group, we work hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
+When you work with the estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.
 Let us answer your questions about the dangerous instrumentality doctrine or other questions you have about estate planning and protecting your assets.
 Connect with us on Facebook or Instagram or email us at: [email protected] today.